k2view-academy/K2View-Academy/articles/TDM/tdm_gui/15b_table_subset.md

 Select a table column, operator, and populate the value or values.
 The values must be typed manually.

-Several conditions and/or groups can added to define the table's subset.
+Multiple conditions and/or groups can be added to define the table's subset.